hlf20010508/telegram-onedrive/README.md

             - xxxx:8080
           ...
     ```
+4. Optional, if you're using reverse proxy, you need to set `reverse_proxy` to `true`.
+Default to `false`.
-    Make sure your reverse proxy use ssl, real server protocol is `http`, and specify the port `xxxx`.
+    Make sure your reverse proxy use ssl, real server protocol is `http`.
 For example, in `Nginx`:
     ```nginx
     listen 443 ssl;
     listen [::]:443 ssl;